 - Plagiarism is always dishonest.
 If students use the exact wording, or paraphrased wording, or even the ideas of another writer without giving proper credit in a footnote or other form of documentation, they are guilty of plagiarism.

-- Possession or use of unauthorized notes or copying answers from another on an exam, test or quiz is blatant cheating.
+- Possession or use of unauthorized notes, or copying answers from another student on an exam, test or quiz is blatant cheating.

-- A F grade will be assigned to the work.
+- An F grade will be assigned to the work.